pedroarraes/springboot-to-quarkus/README.md

 Switched to a new branch 'quarkus'
 ```

-### Build the project:
+### Build the project

-Open a terminal or command prompt and navigate to the root folder of your Spring Boot project.
+Open a terminal or command prompt and navigate to the root folder of your Quarkus project.
-Use a build tool Maven to compile the application and package it into an executable WAR file.
+Use a build tool Maven to compile the application and package it into an executable JAR (Runs in GraalVM) and *-runner file, native.
 For Maven, use the following command:

 ```shell